 This course involves a direct participation in ministerial training and responsibilities.
 Students will serve a minimum of 100 hours in an internship (either volunteer work or a temporary paid position) supervised by an experienced professional in some form of Christian Ministry.
-This course is required of all students in Missions and Youth and Family Ministry concentrations.
-The nature of the service must relate to the student's concentration and may be completed during the prior summer.
+This course is required of all students in the Youth and Family concentration and is one of two options for the Missions and Sports Ministry concentrations, as well as the Business Ministry interdisciplinary concentration.
+The nature of the service must relate to the 266 student's concentration and may be completed during the prior summer.
 Any internship requires prior approval from the instructor.
 Prerequisite: At least sophomore standing.
 (Fall)